kdoore/1335GitBook/transforms-for-region-logic.md

 ![](/assets/Screenshot 2017-09-24 14.02.04.png)

 ###Logic for Randomized 2-pattern arrangement:
 We can use the Processing random(min,max ) function to simulate random events.
 We define and initialize a random variable: `rand` that will be assigned a decimal value between 0.0 and 2.0.
-We determine that if `rand > 1`, then we `createShapeOne( )`, like a coin flip, roughly half the time we'll have `rand < 1` and instead we'll `createShapeTwo( )`.
+We determine that if `rand > 1`, then we `vertexPattern1( )`, like a coin flip, roughly half the time we'll have `rand < 1` and instead we'll `vertexPattern2( )`.

 ```java